Souvenir Souvenir: Plot

 For ten years, a filmmaker attempts to make a movie out of his grandfather's Algerian war souvenirs.
-Both a historical denial and family taboo, the questions raised by the topic fail be answered, and both personal and collective memory are left unsaid.
-The narrative shifts from the incapacity to speak to the ability to ask the right question, and less about the grandfather experience and more about the making of a film.
+Both a historical denial and family taboo, the questions raised by the topic fail to be answered, and both personal and collective memory are left unsaid.
+The narrative shifts from the incapacity to speak, to the ability to ask the right question, and less about the grandfather experience and more about the making of a film.

 Accolades

 Since its launch, the film has been selected in various festivals and academies around the world:

 The short was part of the world touring screening The Animation Showcase 2021.